An Afternoon in Beaverton

 After morning meetings or events are over, and you have an afternoon free to explore, check out what Beaverton has in store for a few hours of discovery.

-Start your exploration with lunch at Watson Hall, one of downtown Beaverton’s premier eateries.
-From hearty sandwiches to healthful salads, Watson Hall features a menu chockfull of variety, and a beer and wine menu to match.
-While there, order the polenta fries, a crispy delight served with a side of gorgonzola butter.
-Open for lunch, Tuesday-Sunday.
+Start your exploration with lunch at Bargarten Bavarian Social Haus, one of Beaverton’s premier eateries.
+Enjoy classics like fondue, pretzels, wurst and schnitzel.
+Bargarten features a menu chockfull of variety, and a beer and wine menu to match.
+Open for lunch, Monday through Sunday.

 Next, walk off some calories at Tualatin Hills Nature Center, which features 222 ecologically diverse acres of habitats including ponds, creeks, marshes and forest that can be explored via 4.5 miles of trails (including 1.5 miles of paved, accessible trails for all abilities).
 The park is open daily, from dusk until dawn and admission is free.